2022 ASEAN University Games

-2022 ASEAN University Games officially the 20th ASEAN University Games and also known as Ubon Ratchathani 2022 is a regional multi-sport event held from 26 July to 6 August 2022 in Ubon Ratchathani, Thailand.
+2022 ASEAN University Games officially the 20th ASEAN University Games and also known as Ubon Ratchathani 2022 was a regional multi-sport event held from 26 July to 6 August 2022 in Ubon Ratchathani, Thailand.
 Originally planned to take place from 13 to 22 December 2020, it was eventually rescheduled as a result of the COVID-19 pandemic.

 Preparation and development

 Venues

 The 20th ASEAN University Games has 13 venues for the games.

 The Games

 Sports

 There were 23 sports for these games.

 Participating nations

 All 11 members of Southeast Asian Games Federation took part in the 2022 Asean University Games.
 Below is a list of all the participating NOCs.

 While Thailand and Indonesia were initially barred from using their national flags due to sanctions by the World Anti-Doping Agency, the sanction was lifted on 3 February 2022.